 Whether markets are volatile or they are relatively calm, there are some strategies that you may want to consider if you are making an exchange-traded fund (ETF) trade.
 After you have done your research and determined that an ETF fits into your investment strategy, below are 3 trading tips that Fidelity's ETF Management & Strategy Team believes can help you get the best price.

 The growth in ETFs has been remarkable since the first one debuted in 1993.
-ETF assets under management are approaching $5 trillion, after setting a new annual record in 2020, accumulating $495 billion in net flows.
+ETF assets under management are now over $7 trillion, after setting a new annual record in 2021, accumulating $908 billion in net flows.

 That momentum highlights how much demand there has been for ETFs.
 If you are implementing your investment strategy in whole or in part through the use of ETFs, you still need to do your homework before investing in an ETF.
 Among the key factors to consider:

 - The characteristics of the ETF (asset class, risk, active or passive, construction and features of the underlying index, etc.)

 - The benchmark it seeks to track and its track record at doing so (tracking error), both for active and passive ETFs